kelumkps/git-crucible-cli/README.md

 ### An Interactive command-line tool for [git-crucible-review-creator](https://github.com/kelumkps/git-crucible-review-creator).

-`git-crucible-cli` is a complementary project for [git-crucible-review-creator](https://github.com/kelumkps/git-crucible-review-creator) which comes with an Interactive command-line tool. `git-crucible-cli` is a hassle free way to download the latest stable release of [git-crucible-review-creator](https://github.com/kelumkps/git-crucible-review-creator) from Github, apply configurations and install it on any git project.
+**git-crucible-cli** is a complementary project for [git-crucible-review-creator](https://github.com/kelumkps/git-crucible-review-creator) which comes with an interactive command-line tool. `git-crucible-cli` is a hassle free way to download the latest stable release of [git-crucible-review-creator](https://github.com/kelumkps/git-crucible-review-creator) from Github, apply configurations and install it on any git project.

 Currently it's supporting below operations: